8 steps to building features your users actually want

 These test participants also need to understand the problem you’re solving.
 The best way to approach this is by telling them a simple user story leading up to the problem.

-It doesn’t need to be super complicated, but it should allow them to experience the problem first hand.
-This way their feedback is much more genuine and valuable.
+It doesn’t need to be super complicated, but it should allow them to experience the problem firsthand.
+This will make their feedback much more genuine and valuable.

 I’m not going to go into the specifics of user testing.
 But the overall steps here are as follows: